browserengineering/book/book/accessibility.md

 how frustrating it would be if a web site doesn't work in your chosen browser just because it happens to interpret accessibility slightly differently than another one!
-This is made worse since web sites unfortunately vary greatly in quality of accessibility, and so a user might be forced to constantly switch browsers in the hope of finding one that works well.
+This is made worse since web sites unfortunately vary greatly in accessibility quality, and so a user might be forced to constantly switch browsers in the hope of finding one that works well.
 Interoperability is also important for web site authors who would otherwise have to constantly test everything in every browser.